influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/guides/downsampling_and_retention.md

 To fully qualify a measurement, specify its database and RP with `<database_name>."<retention_policy>".<measurement_name>`.

 Using a combination of RPs and CQs, we've made InfluxDB automatically downsample data and expire old data.
 Now that you have a general understanding of how these features can work together, we recommend looking at the detailed documentation on [CQs](/influxdb/v0.11/query_language/continuous_queries/) and [RPs](/influxdb/v0.11/query_language/database_management/#retention-policy-management) to see all that they can do for you.

-<a name="retentionconfig">1</a>: By default, InfluxDB checks to enforce an RP every 30 minutes so you may have data that are older than two hours between checks.
-The rate at which InfluxDB checks to enforce an RP is a configurable setting, see [Database Configuration](/influxdb/v0.11/administration/config/#retention).